-Database & Integration Tools for the WordPress Activity Log
+Database Tools for Activity Log Segregation & Archiving

-Segregate the WordPress activity log from your WordPress database to ensure its integrity and meet regulatory compliance requirements, and to not affect the website’s performance with the WP Security Audit Log plugin database and Integrations management tools.
+Segregate the WordPress activity log from your WordPress database and configure archiving to meet regulatory compliance requirements and ensure database remains blazing fast with the External database and integration tools.

 Store the WordPress Activity Log in an External Database

 By default the WordPress activity log is stored in the WordPress database.
-It’s impact on the database is negligible, though by storing it in an external database you will ensure it definitely does not have any resource footprint on the website.
+It’s impact on the site’s database is negligible, though by storing it in an external database you will ensure it does not have any resource footprint on the website performance and database size.

 Safeguard the WordPress Activity Log & Ensure Its Integrity

-By storing the WordPress activity log in an external database you also ensure the integrity of the logs, even in the unfortunate case of a successful hack attack.
+By storing the WordPress activity log in an external database you also ensure the integrity of the logs, even in the unfortunate case of a successful hack attack and compromise.

 Meet Regulatory Compliance Requirements

-The majority of business websites have to meet strict regulatory compliance requirements.
-PCI DSS, GDPR, HIPAA, ISO and several others all require website administrators to:
+Many WordPress sites have to meet strict regulatory compliance requirements.
+PCI DSS, GDPR, HIPAA, ISO and others require website administrators to:

-Make sure your website adheres to the regulatory compliance requirements with the WP Security Audit Log – keep a log of everything that is happening on your website, configure retention of logs and store the WordPress activity log in an external server and database.
+Make sure your website adheres to the regulatory compliance requirements with the WP Security Audit Log plugin – keep a log of everything that happens on your website, configure data retention and store the WordPress activity log in an external server and database.

-The WordPress activity log data in the archive database can still be easily accessed: simply use the drop down menu in the audit log viewer to choose between the live and the archived audit log.
-Also, the other WP Security Audit Log premium features support archived audit logs so you can search through the archived data and even create reports.
+The archived activity log data is still easily accessed: use the drop down menu in the audit log viewer to choose between the live and the archived audit log.
+You can also search through the archived data and include it in reports.